 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 The separate financial statement element represents an acquisition of net position which applies to future periods and so will not be recognized as an inflow of resources (revenue) until then.
 The City has one item that qualifies for reporting in this category.
-It is a deferred inflow from unavailable revenue.
-A deferred inflow from unavailable revenue arises under a modified accrual basis of accounting.
+It is a deferred inflow from unavailable revenue arises under a modified accrual basis of accounting.
 The unavailable revenue is from two sources: property taxes and special assessments.
 These amounts are deferred and recognized as an inflow in the period the amount becomes available.